perrycpf/liri-node-app/README.md

 LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

+Getting started
+1. Please clone repo into your computer
+2. Run npm install in GitBash

 This application was built by using node.js, axios, moment, keys, dotenv, fs, node-spotify-api, band-in-town-api, OMDb-api.

 Each command should do, and information will be rendered for each event to the terminal and log.txt: